-As most of you will probably know, we’ve signed a contract to rent a small flat in a stunning London location right through ’till January 2015.
+As most of you will probably know, we’ve signed a contract to rent a small flat in a stunning London location for the next 10 months.
 We need time to stop, regroup, refinance and generally get our lives in order while enjoying our favourite western city.
 We are in London, we’re loving it and life is good.
 While we’re here, we’re dipping our toes in the water of house sitting.
 We’ve just experienced our first house sit on the other side of London and we have another lined up for October, also nearby.

 Our reason for house sitting at the moment is totally transparent.
 We need good references to score the great house sitting opportunities that crop up all over the globe.
 We want to add house sitting to our nomadic travel armory for year 2 of nomadic travel, it could help us out financially.

 How Does House Sitting Work?